Alexia Foundation Professional & Student Grants

 Innovate Grant for Photographers

 Innovate Grant awards (2) $550.00 grants each quarter, to one Photographer and one Visual Artist, to act as a spark of financial support that ignites your creative development.
-In addition to receiving a grant award, winners will be featured and recognized on our website and join a growing community of vibrant and talented visual artists.
+In addition to receiving a grant award, winners will be featured and recognised on our website and join a growing community of vibrant and talented visual artists.

 Lucie Foundation Emerging Scholarship